ndanhkhoi/simple-telegram-command-bot-spring-boot-starter/README.md

 ## Default Commands
 - `/help` - List of available command(s) for this chat
 - `/get_log_file` - Get an application log file.
-This command must be called by owner of a bot in `khoinda.bot.botOwnerChatId` in application.properties or application.yml
+This command must be called by owner of a bot in `khoinda.bot.bot-owner-chat-id` in application.properties or application.yml

 ## Logging Channel
-If you want to send log when new update received, you can config your channel id to `khoinda.bot.loggerChatId` in application.properties or application.yml
+If you want to send log when new update received, you can config your channel id to `khoinda.bot.logging-chat-id` in application.properties or application.yml

 ## Exception Handle